dsjohnny/dockershell/README.md

 2) make bash script executable

 cd dockershell

 chmod +x dockershell

 3) create a link on your bin path

 sudo ln -s `pwd`/dockershell /usr/local/bin/dockershell

-Launch dockershell from your docker server.
+Launch dockershell from your docker server's command line.
 Choose the container in the list.
 That all, you are in !
-finish by typing exit
+Close the shell simply by typing "exit"